 The Importance of Attending School

+Attending school on-time daily is a life skill Wilkinsburg School district encourages all students to develop, as a means of demonstrating leadership and excellence.
 Therefore, the Wilkinsburg School District aims to hold everyone: Parents, Teachers, Guidance Counselors, Support Staff, and Community Members accountable for encouraging our students to attend school every day on time.
 This is not solely a concern of the District; we all have an important part in making sure our youth receive an excellent education.

 The Wilkinsburg School District attains academic achievement by challenging every student to work to their fullest potential.

 Pennsylvania Compulsory Attendance Law requires that students attend school until the age of 17 years.
 Students who do not attend school, risk the chance of educational failure, low paying jobs, juvenile system involvement, and poor academic success.
-The Wilkinsburg School District is here to provide a high quality standard of education for our children so that they can be successful contributors of society.
+The Wilkinsburg School District is here to provide a high-quality standard of education for our children so that they can be successful contributors of society.
 That can’t be done if your child does not attend school.